koinotice/genv/gitbook/usage/supporting_services/README.md

 # Supporting Services

-For your convenience, _Lowcal_ includes a handful of `docker-compose` configurations for commonly used databases, DevOps tools, etc:
+For your convenience, _Harpoon_ includes a handful of `docker-compose` configurations for commonly used databases, DevOps tools, etc:

 ## [Couchbase](https://hub.docker.com/_/couchbase/)